 Notes

 This is a compilation of the Planning and Development (Fees) Notice 2021 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table